 - Licenses for floating blinds shall be limited to two in any one season, to any one applicant.

-- Clubs or individuals who do not own riparian rights shall be permitted to license no more than two stationary blinds in the public waters in any one season.
+- Individuals who do not own riparian rights shall be permitted to license no more than two stationary blinds in the public waters in any one season.

 - There are no restrictions for the number of riparian blinds for those with riparian rights.